-I. Contents
+Contents

-I. Contents 2
+I. Summary 3

 II.
-Summary 3
+Objectives 5

 III.
-Objectives 5
+Background 5

 IV.
-Background 5

-V. Scientific party 6
+Scientific crew 6

-VI.
-Study areas, tasks, and survey trajectory 7
+V. Study areas, tasks, and survey trajectory 7

 VII.
-Methods and Technology 9

-VIII Data collected .
-10
+Data collected 10

-В athymetry .
-10
+Bathymetry 10

-V ideo observations 11
+Video observations 11

-T rawl and grab sampling .
-14
+Trawl and grab sampling 14

-В iological samples .
-14
+Biological samples 14

-Fi ish acoustics .
-14
+Fish acoustics 15

+VIII.
+Observations from individ dual study locations 15

+Erica and Schmitt-Ott Seamount S 15

+Locations, bathymetry, hydrog graphygraphy 16

+Substrate and VME indicator observations (video, trawl and grab samples) 19

+Fisheries resources observation ns 21

+Indications of fishing impacts 21

+Wüst Seamounts 21

+Location 1 21

+Location 2 26

+Vema Seamount 34

+Locations, bathymetry, hydrog graphy 34

+Substrate and VME indicator observations (video, trawl and grab samples) 37

+Fisheries resources observation ns 38

+Indications of fishing impacts 43

+Valdivia Bank and associated se amount complex 44

+Locations, bathymetry, hydrog graphy 44

+Substrate and VME indicator observations (video, trawl and grab samples) 48

+Fisheries resources observation ns 58

+Indications of fishing impacts 62

+Ewing seamount 63

+Locations, bathymetry, hydrog graphy 63

+Substrate and VME indicator observations (video, trawl and grab samples) 65

+Fisheries resources observation ns 67

+Indications of fishing impacts 69

 IX.
-Observations from individual study locations 15

-E rica and Schmitt-Ott Seamounts 15

-Locations, bathymetry, hydrography .
-16

-Substrate and VME indicator observations (video, trawl and grab samples) .
-18

-Fisheries resources observations and indications of fishing impacts 20

-W Jüst Seamounts 20

-Location 1 20

-Location 2 25

-V ema Seamount 33

-Locations, bathymetry, hydrography 33

-Substrate and VME indicator observations (video, trawl and grab samples) 36

-Fisheries resources observations and indications of fishing impacts 37

-V aldivia Bank and associated seamount complex 43

-Locations, bathymetry, hydrography 43

-Substrate and VME indicator observations (video, trawl and grab samples) 47

-Fisheries resources observations and indications of fishing impacts 57

-E wing seamount 61

-Locations, bathymetry, hydrography 61

-Substrate and VME indicator observations (video, trawl and grab samples) 63

-Fisheries resources observations and indications of fishing impacts 65

-X. Provisional conclusions 67
+Provisional conclusions 69

-XI.
-Appendices 69
+X Appendices 72

-II.
-Summary
+I. Summary

-In January-February 2015 the RV Dr Fridtjof Nansen, supported by the EAF Nansen programme, the FAO Common Ocean Programme and SEAFO conducted a 29 day cruise to seamounts in the SEAFO Convention Area.
-The scientific study was run by an international party of scientists, most of whom represented the SEAFO Contracting Parties.
-The intent was to conduct basic mapping and identification of vulnerable marine ecosystems (VMEs) and SEAFO fisheries resources in a selection of seamounts and seamount complexes, some of which are currently closed to fishing and some that are being fished for e.g. Patagonian toothfish, alfonsino, pelagic armourhead (boarfish), and deep sea red crab.
+In January-February 2015 the R/V Dr Fridtjof Nansen conducted a 29 day cruise to seamounts in the SEAFO Convention Area.
+The cruise was part of a scientific study conducted by an international team of scientists, most of whom represented the SEAFO Contracting Parties.
+The overall objective of the study was to conduct basic mapping and identification of vulnerable marine ecosystems (VMEs) and fisheries resources on selected seamounts and seamount complexes in the SEAFO Convention Area.
+Some of the areas studied are currently closed to fishing whereas others are being or have been fished for a variety of species including Patagonian toothfish, alfonsino, pelagic armourhead (boarfish), orange roughy, and deep sea red crab.

 The investigation included studies at the following seamounts: Schmitt-Ott, Wüst (2 locations), Vema, Valdivia (4 locations), and Ewing.
-Unfortunately bad weather forecasts prevented studies in the Discovery seamounts, i.e. the southernmost planned study area where fisheries for Patagonian toothfish are being conducted.
+SEAFO Conservation Measure 29/14, (www.seafo.org) classified the three first seamounts as closed to fishing, while Valdivia and Ewing were 'existing fishing areas' and thus open to fishing.
+Unfortunately bad weather forecasts prevented studies on the Discovery seamounts, i.e. the southernmost planned study area where longline fisheries for Patagonian toothfish are being conducted.

 The report presents first results on bathymetry, VME-indicator organism presence, fisheries resources, and evidence of human footprint in the different study areas.
-Data have been submitted to SEAFO and the biological collection is deposited in the IZIKO Musuem in Cape Town.
-Data and material will be analysed further and results published.
+Data have been submitted to SEAFO and the biological collection is deposited in the IZIKO South African Museum in Cape Town.
+Data and material collected during the study will be analysed further and results published.

-The SEAFO Convention Area is naturally much less productive than adjacent coastal and upwelling areas, and seamounts are but small relatively shallow sites in a vast deep ocean.

-Many seamounts were appreciably deeper than given by authoritative sources (GEBCO, reflected in NOC-report from 2010).
+Most of the SEAFO Convention area is deep ocean (i.e. deeper than 2000m) and the seamounts visited are small relatively shallow sites protruding from a vast deep ocean floor.
+Multibeam echosounder mapping showed that several seamounts were appreciably deeper than suggested by authoritative sources.
 In most areas, the potential fishing areas are thus smaller than appreciated earlier.

-Most seamounts visited have VME indicators (mainly corals), but there is diversity amongst the seamounts presumably depending on depth, shape, hydrographical setting, history etc. At Schmitt-Ott there was a pronounced dominance of gorgonian corals.
+All seamounts visited had VME indicators (mainly corals), but there was diversity amongst the seamounts in terms of taxonomical composition and density, presumably depending on depth, shape, hydrographical setting, geological and ecological history etc. At Schmitt-Ott there was a pronounced dominance of gorgonian corals.
 In all others, diversity was greater, and more scleractinians (stony corals) occurred.
 In many cases scleractinians were mainly dead and probably ancient.
-In Valdivia and Ewing, which are open to fisheries, scleractinians (dead or alive) seemed restricted to slopes of knolls, and in e.g. the Valdivia Bank the summit substrate was virtually bare rock.
+In Valdivia and Ewing, which are open to fisheries, scleractinians (dead or alive) seemed restricted to slopes of knolls, and in the Valdivia Bank and Western Valdivia the summit substrate was virtually bare rock.